LeonidasBE/LeonidasBE/README.md

 ### Hi there 👋

-I'm Leonidas Brockweld, I've been programing for fun since 2020 and working mainly with Java since then.
+I'm Leonidas Brockweld, I've been programing since 2020 and working mainly with Java since then.

 #### 👨‍💻 Social